 This should focus the minds of boards on the task in hand, and could even free-up more cash for security projects.'With better training tools at their disposal — using real-world simulations to educate users in short, sharp bursts — there’s a real chance of changing user behaviour.' ~@philmuncaster Click To Tweet

-Building a better first line of defence
+Building a better first line of defense

 Faced with the above, along with the constant challenge of repelling a growing volume of commodity and spray-and-pay malware attacks, security professionals will once again feel the heat in 2019.
 A persistent skills shortage measured at nearly three million professionals globally will do little to alleviate these growing pressures.
-A defence-in-depth strategy including endpoint tools, next-gen firewalls and WAFs, email gateway security and much more is essential.
+A defense-in-depth strategy including endpoint tools, next-gen firewalls and WAFs, email gateway security and much more is essential.
 But increasingly, security teams will need to reach out to the wider company in 2019.

 Effective staff training and awareness raising will be essential this year.
 For too long the end user has been the weakest link in the security chain, leading to a major increase in phishing threats.
 Verizon claimed 93% of breaches last year involved phishing, for example.
 With better training tools at their disposal — using real-world simulations to educate users in short, sharp bursts — there’s a real chance of changing user behaviour.

 That’s a trend for 2019 I think everyone would like to be reporting by the end of the year.